MykahTheAnalyst/HealthcareAnalytics/README.md

 It integrates technical expertise (SQL, Tableau, Power BI, AI-powered analytics) with healthcare domain knowledge (EMR/EHR workflows, compliance, and process improvement).

 Each project demonstrates how data can drive operational excellence, enhance care delivery, and support informed decision-making across healthcare organizations.

+---
+## 📂 Projects

+### 1️⃣ "Emergency Department Operations Analysis: Identifying Drivers of Wait Time and Patient Walkouts"
+**Goal:** This project analyzes operational performance in a simulated Emergency Department.
+The goal is to identify factors contributing to long wait times and patient walkouts, using SQL and Power BI to extract insights that could guide staffing and process improvements.